PrakMishra96/incubyte/README.md

 -- The discount range that earned the most revenue is 30-40% and the least revenue-generating range is 40-50%

-4)a.Top Customers by Total items baught
+4)a.Top Customers by Total Items bought

+-- top 5 Customers by total items bought have bought 270+ items, whereas the top customer bought 289 items over the year.
+However, the revenues from these customers ranges from 58,000 to 326,000 this is significantly less than found in 2)a.Top customers by revenue.

  b.City with most transactions and Revenue

+ -- Top city by total no of transaction is Bangalore but by revenue is Kolkata followed by Ahmedabad and in 3rd place Bangalore.
+Cities like Pune and Hyderabad are the bottom two.
 	-- removed b.City with most customers - Hyadrabad
 	c.Total customers in a loyaltyPoint range
 	d.Total Customers by no. of returns